top of page

 Book Trailer

-As seen in: Washington Post; Axios; LA Times; The Hill; The Grio; SF Weekly; Poets & Writers; Washingtonian
+As seen in: Washington Post; BBC News; The Guardian; NPR; Axios; LA Times; The Hill; The Grio; SF Weekly; Poets & Writers; The Washingtonian.

 Textured Paint Strokes